NeuroTechX/ntx_slack_archive/devices.md

  >accessed. the procedure indicates they inserted the electrode under the skin using a needle. not sure if the market is ready to be inserting electrodes into their pets, yet..  :sunglasses:

+7/18/2017 12:38 AM

+ **mhough** :

+ >andrewjsauer actually the market is:) meaning that for vets yes.
+Owners too in the sense that once you've seen your pet seize multiple times that doesn't seem so bad.
+It's how you do research EEG on non-human primates etc. Not sure what problems you are facing though.
+Does it need to have high-density?
+Does it need to be long-term?
+You can shave sites for recordings if you want to stay transdermal but the electrodes will still be pretty irritating.
+Dogs are going to try and take it off if not restrained.
+How did this thread get so weird;)